How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: How Charged Black Holes Evaporate

 Note that as emphasized in \cite{1907.07490,1909.09977,1909.09981}\footnote{We remark that the value of $\hbar$ in these papers -- though written correctly -- was off by a factor of 50 or so in the numerical codes due to a typo.
 This does not affect the main conclusions.}, the fact that charged black holes never become extremal in this model is not only consistent with the third law of black hole thermodynamics, it is also an evidence for the validity of the cosmic censorship -- if a black hole becomes extremal, a perturbation may destroy the horizon and renders the singularity naked (though whether such perturbations exist remains unclear).
 The role of the third law in upholding the cosmic censorship was already pointed out by Davies in 1977 \cite{davies}.
 However, note that the attractor behavior is crucial; the third law itself is not enough: for a charged dilaton black hole the extremal black hole is itself a null singularity -- curvature (Kretschmann invariant) gets arbitrarily large near extremality, which effectively already violates the spirit of cosmic censorship.
 As per our discussion in Sec.(\ref{1}), this could also be the case of a more realistic extremal Reissner-Nordstr\"om black hole.
 The third law can only guarantee that a black hole takes an infinite amount of time to reach extremality, but does not forbid it to become arbitrarily close in a finite (albeit extremely long) time.
-Then, when it was shown that a modification to the charged particle emission rate in the presence of dilaton field, as required by quantum field theory, is precisely the ``minimal requirement" needed to uphold cosmic censorship in the Hiscock-Weems model, it was a strong evidence for the conjecture's validity \cite{1907.07490}.
+Then, when it was shown that a modification to the charged particle emission rate in the presence of dilaton field, as required by quantum field theory, is precisely the ``minimal requirement" needed to uphold cosmic censorship in the Hiscock-Weems model, it was a strong evidence for the conjecture's validity \emph{even in semi-classical gravity} \cite{1907.07490}.
+We will come back to this interesting issue in the Discussion section.

-Let us now review another model of charged black hole evaporation, which at first sight seems to contradict the results of Hiscock and Weems, and thus seemingly threatens cosmic censorship.
+Let us now review the Kim-Wen model of charged black hole evaporation, which behaves in a completely different manner and potentially violates cosmic censorship (we will argue that it does).